OpenNews/srccon/homepage.md

 * **April 26**, ticket lottery opens.
 * **May 8**, lottery closes.

+Curious about how it all works?
+Learn more about [sessions at SRCCON](/sessions) and [our ticket lottery](/tickets).
+Much more information about both will be forthcoming.

 Once tickets are sold, we'll be opening up a discounted block of hotel rooms at the Commons Hotel located directly next to our SRCCON venue.

 <div class="blue">
 <div class="innercontainer">